project-oak/oak/INSTALL.md

 # usermod -a -G docker $USER
 ```

-If `$USER` is logged in, you'll need to Log out and log in again (so the group
+If `$USER` is logged in, you'll need to log out and log in again (so the group
 change takes effect).

 We use `rustup` rather than `apt install rustc` because we need `rustup` to add